dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 ghost const AllTermsConstructively: iset<Term> := iset i: nat, t <- S(i) :: t
 {% endhighlight %}

-But now, we are left with the existential question: Are these two sets the same?
+But now, we are left with the existential question: are these two sets the same?
 We rush in Dafny and write a lemma ensuring `AllTermsConstructively == AllTermsInductively` by invoking the lemma `InductiveAxioms()`, but...
 Dafny can't prove it.

 If you think deeply about it, how do you know that the two are the same?
 It seems obvious but why?
 It seems straightforward to prove that `AllTermsInductively <= AllTermsConstructively` because by definition, `AllTermsConstructively` obeys induction rules.
 But is it the smallest of such sets?
 But what if there was an element of `AllTermsConstructively` that is not in `AllTermsInductively`?
 It could actually happen if, instead of a datatype, we only had a trait, and some external user could implement new terms yet unknown to us.